-Since CSG construction period (2015 - 2017): The resident population of Wandoan has remained around 340.
-In 2015/16, increased CSG activity in the area brought an influx of NRWs; this reached an unprecedented high with almost twice as many NRWs as Wandoan residents (605 NRWs in total).
-In 2016/17, this settled to a level similar to the end of the construction boom-just over one NRW for every two residents.
+Since CSG construction period (2015 - 2018): The resident population of Wandoan has remained around 340.
+In 2015/16, increased CSG activity in the area brought an influx of NRWs.
+This reached an unprecedented high with almost twice as many NRWs as Wandoan residents (605 NRWs in total).
+The number of NRWs has since decreased to levels before CSG development was noticed locally, with 45 NRWs in 2018.